The program information below is valid for the spring 2019 term (May 1, 2019 - August 31, 2019).

 The Graduate Studies Academic Calendar is updated 3 times per year, at the start of each academic term (January 1, May 1, September 1).
 Graduate Studies Academic Calendars from previous terms can be found in the archives.

 Students are responsible for reviewing the general information and regulations section of the Graduate Studies Academic Calendar.

 - Study option(s)

-- Four year Bachelors degree (or equivalent) in Mathematics, Mathematics Education, Science, Engineering, or a related discipline with a 75% average.
+- Four year Bachelors degree (or equivalent) with sufficient university-level mathematical background and with a 75% average.

 - At least one year of prior work experience in education, with preference given to those actively teaching in mathematics, science, or computer science at the time of application.

 English language proficiency (ELP) (if applicable)

 - Graduate Academic Integrity Module (Graduate AIM)

 - Students are required to complete the equivalent of 9 one-term (0.50 unit weight) graduate level courses.

 - Among their courses totaling 4.50 unit weight, students must complete: